 Abby Wilkerson is the author of Diagnosis: Difference: The Moral Authority of Medicine (1995) and The Thin Contract: Social Justice and the Political Rhetoric of Obesity (forthcoming).
 She coedited a special issue of GLQ: A Journal of Lesbian and Gay Studies, “Desiring Disability: Queer Theory Meets Disability Studies” (2003) with Robert McRuer.
 She has also published a number of articles in journals and anthologies and teaches in the University Writing Program at George Washington University.

 Bess Williamson is a historian of American design and material culture.
 She is particularly interested in social and political concerns in design, including environmental, labor, justice, and rights issues as they shape and are shaped by spaces and things.
 Her current book project traces the history of design responses to disability rights from 1945 to recent times.
 She teaches design history at the School of the Art Institute of Chicago.

-Kathleen Woodward, Lockwood Professor in the Humanities and Professor of English at the University of Washington, is director of the Simpson Center for the Humanities.
-She is the author of Statistical Panic: Cultural Politics and Poetics of the Emotions (2009); Aging and Its Discontents: Freud and Other Fictions (1991); and At Last, the Real Distinguished Thing: The Late Poems of Eliot, Pound, Stevens, and Williams (1980).
-She is the editor of Figuring Age: Women-Bodies-Generations (1999) and The Myths of Information: Technology and Postindustrial Culture (1980).
+Kathleen Woodward is the Lockwood Professor in the Humanities and a professor of English at the University of Washington, where she directs the Simpson Center for the Humanities.
+She is the author of Statistical Panic: Cultural Politics and Poetics of the Emotions.